 What is a bipartite patella?

 Your patella is a triangular-shaped bone in the front of your knee that’s also known as your kneecap.
-About 1 to 2 percent of people have a bipartite patella, which means their patella is made up of two bones instead of one.
-You may have a bipartite patella in one or both of your knees.
+About

 A bipartite patella usually doesn’t cause any symptoms.
 Most people don’t even know they have one until they get an X-ray or MRI scan due to another condition.
 You’re more likely to notice symptoms if you injure your kneecap or play sports that require lots of knee-related movement.
 This can cause the synchondrosis, the tissue that connects the two bones, to become inflamed, irritated, or torn.

 - tenderness around your kneecap